Kansas Promise Scholarship + Butler Advantage

-- Keep an eye out for an email from ESCI, so that you can enter into the Kansas Promise Scholarship agreement.
+- Check your email for a message from ESCI and enter into a Kansas Promise Scholarship agreement.
 Recipients are required to live and work in KS for two years upon completion of degree/certificate.

-- Once all steps are complete, you will receive an official award notification from Butler.
+- Receive an official award notification from Butler.

 Get the Butler Advantage today!

-- Innovative savings on textbooks in select courses bring your final bill WAYYY down so you can put that money toward transportation.
+- Innovative savings on textbooks in select courses bring your final bill down.

-- Career Services and Job Placement Services to get you to your next destination.
+- Career Services and Job Placement Services get you quickly to your next destination.

-- The REAL college experience with free access to our nationally-known Grizzlies sports team and Fine Arts performances – just use your Grizzly student I.D.
+- A REAL college experience with free access to our nationally-recognized athletics program and Fine Arts performances.